Hoyt-Systems-Texas/A19.Rust_Common/README.md

-# A19.Rust_Common
+# HoytSys.Rust_Common
-The A19 Rust library for A19
+The Hoyt Systems Rust library for Hoyt Systems of Texas